ffuf/ffuf/README.md

 - master
   - New
+    - New CLI flag `-od` (output directory) to enable writing requests and responses for matched results to a file for postprocessing or debugging purposes.
   - Changed
     - Limit the use of `-e` (extensions) to a single keyword: FUZZ
     - Regexp matching and filtering (-mr/-fr) allow using keywords in patterns